digidem/mapeo-server/README.md

 Optionally, a name for this peer can be provided, to appear in others `/sync/targets` list.

+Pass the url parameter `project_id=foo` to only discover other peers also interested in the project `foo`.

 #### `GET /sync/leave`

 Leave the network and no longer be discoverable.

+Pass the url parameter `project_id=foo` if you passed it into `GET /sync/join` to unsubscribe to this particular project ID.

 #### `GET /sync/destroy`